Select a Service below for more information

 Soon after opening in 1979, we started the Pantry to provide food security to residents of the Hill District and Polish Hill (15219 zip code).
-The pantry is housed on Polish Hill at 3103 Brereton St., Pittsburgh, PA 15219.
-(Call Fr.
-Paul to register for Jubilee Food Pantry at (412) 261-5417).
+The pantry is housed on Polish Hill at 3103 Brereton St., Pittsburgh, PA 15219. ( for more information call Jubilee Food Pantry at (412) 261-5417).

 Providing counseling and one-time economic help to qualifying households facing homelessness due to eviction or shut-off notices:

-• Gives the working poor and disabled hope in time of crisis
+- Gives the working poor and disabled hope in a time of crisis

-• Foot Doctor – Last Friday of the Month
+- Foot Doctor – Last Friday of the month from: 8am – 10am

 Day Care Hours of Operation: